SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Troubleshooting/DIS_Troubleshooting_DisInject.md

 # DIS Inject problems

-## Breakpoints are not hitting
+## Breakpoints are not hit

 ### Problem

-After clicking *Attach* in the *DIS Inject* window and running the code, the breakpoints are not hitting.
+After clicking *Attach* in the *DIS Inject* window and running the code, the breakpoints are not hit.

 ### Possible solutions